tksstepan/OriDERandomizer/README.txt

 Setup:

 Put Assembly-CSharp.dll and OriDERandoDecoder.dll in Steam/steamapps/common/Ori DE/oriDE_Data/Managed
-Use https://sigmasin.github.io/OriDERandomizer/ to generate seeds Place a seed named "randomizer.dat" in Steam/steamapps/common/Ori DE
+Use https://orirando.com to generate seeds.

-CovertMuffin has a video guide on setting up the randomizer here: https://www.youtube.com/playlist?list=PLH50Ff3OqAXFUP-lWw0j34GsaMbXLgV9Y
+Generated seeds should be placed in Steam/steamapps/common/Ori DE and named "randomizer.dat"

-COMMANDS (can be customized using RandomizerRebinding.txt):
+Information on how to set up the randomizer can be found at https://orirando.com/faq COMMANDS (can be customized using RandomizerRebinding.txt):

 Alt+T               Replay last pickup message